St Olaf's Church, Wasdale

 St Olaf's Church in Wasdale Head, Cumbria, is England's smallest parish church.
-The earliest record of the church is from 1550, though it probably predates this, and it is likely that there was an earlier church on this site.
+The earliest record of a church on this site is from 1550, though it is likely that there was an earlier church on this site.

 History

 The church was dedicated to St Olaf in 1977, before which it had no name.
 The rector at that time, the Reverend Raymond Bowers, had friends in Norway, and it was he who suggested the name.
 A guide to the church and the Wasdale valley, The Vikings: Wasdale Head and Their Church, is available in the Barn Door Shop at Wasdale Head.

 The church has long been associated with British climbers.
 The south window has a small pane within it with an etching of Napes Needle on Great Gable.
 A well-attended silence is kept every year on Remembrance Sunday at 11 am.

 The church is recorded in the National Heritage List for England as a designated Grade II listed building.
 The parish of Wasdale Head is within the Calder deanery of the Diocese of Carlisle.